lebgoodyear/CMEECourseWork/Week2/README.md

 ### 8. oaks

-A .py script that finds the taxa of oak trees from a list of species.
-It contains one function (is_an_oak) that returns `True` if `name` parameter starts with 'quercus '.
-This function is then used by for loops and list comprehensions to add oaks to sets.
+A .py script that contains one function, is_an_oak, which finds the taxa of oak trees from a list of species by returning `True` if `name` parameter starts with 'quercus '.
+Oaks are saved to two sets (as written and all in capitals) using both for loops and list comprehensions with the is_an_oak function.
+In all, four sets are printed.

 ### 9. scope

-A .py containing 5 separate scripts exemplifying variable scope.
+A .py containing five separate scripts exemplifying variable scope.
 Global variables are printed at various stages, inside and outside of functions.

 ### 10. boilerplate